Indiana University

 Also note that you can manually move the location of the swap file to a different drive.
 In some situations, this can be advantageous.
 If you have a drive with more free space or a faster access time, you may improve performance by moving the swap file to this drive.

-The name of the Windows NT, 2000, and XP swap file is pagefile.sys, located in the root directory.
-The swap file is dynamic, changing sizes depending on the conditions of the system at any given time.
-If you run several applications at once, the swap file will grow in size to accommodate the additional information required to run each application smoothly.
+The name of the Windows XP swap file is pagefile.sys, located in the root directory.
+The swap file is dynamic, changing size depending on system conditions.
+If you run several applications at once, the swap file will grow to accommodate the additional information required to run each application smoothly.
 This is a hidden file, so you will have to change your folder view setting to be able to see the file.

-To view your current swap file information in Windows NT, 2000, or XP, follow these steps:
+To view your current swap file information in Windows XP:

 1. Right-click My Computer, and then select Properties.